The Observability Blog

 • Failures

-All of the above categories can be gathered with the Varnish receiver – so let’s get started.
+The Varnish receiver can gather all the above categories – so let’s get started.

 Before you begin

-If you don’t already have an Ops Agent with the latest Varnish receiver installed, you’ll need to do that first.
+If you don’t already have an Ops Agent installed with the latest Varnish receiver, you’ll need to do that first.
 Check out the Google Cloud Platform Ops Agent documentation for installation methods, including the one-line installer.

 Configuring the Varnish receiver for Metrics and Logs